dennys-bd/goals/README.md

 #### scaffold graphql
 `goals s g MODELNAME 'attributeName:AttributeType! relationName:type:[ModelName]!'`
 should create a suitable model, schema and resolver structures for your new type
-For now you should use simple quote in your attributes.
+For now you should use simple quote in your attributes, -Use Spaces to separate the attributes-.
 Flags:
   * `--json`
    It creates a model genarating json value for each attribute of model.